Skip to main content

 New York Vehicle and Traffic Law

 VAT § 1640 gives cities the authority to designate and enforce truck routes, and New York City exercises that authority through the NYC Truck Route Network established in Section 4-13 of the NYC Traffic Rules.
-Trucks and commercial vehicles exceeding 10,000 pounds must use designated truck routes in New York City.
+Trucks — defined under Section 4-13 as vehicles with two axles and six tires, or three or more axles — must follow designated truck routes in New York City.
 A delivery truck found on a non-designated route — including many residential Queens streets — has violated the law, and that violation is evidence of negligence.

 NY Transportation Law, Article 9-A (§§ 210–214) governs hours of labor for motor truck operators within New York State.